 We are very respectful towards older people or strangers.
 When you address one of them, you should call them “usted” and not “tu”, unless there is a close relationship between you.
 If you use “tu” in some cases, you will probably come across as disrespectful.

 Small talk is pretty common in Mexico.
 Whether you’re in an elevator, at a restaurant or on the street, don’t be surprised if someone says hi to you without knowing you.
 This is especially true in small towns.

 There are many more things we could include here, but I think I will do it in another post.

 But I Don’t Speak Spanish!

 This shouldn’t be a big problem if you visit a major city.
-Due to our proximity to the U.S., we have a lot of influence from our neighbor and that of course includes the language.
+Due to our proximity to the U.S., we have a lot of influence from our neighbors and that, of course, includes the language.
 Many people speak English at the airport, at hotels and most tourist attractions so you should be fine.
 However, I strongly believe you should make an effort and learn some Spanish.
 It would be the same thing if you wanted to go to France, for example.
-You should try to learn the local language, whether it be Spanish, French or Chinese.
+You should try to learn the local language, whether it be Spanish, French, or Chinese.
 Learning a language gives you a better opportunity to experience another culture.

 I hope you found my tips useful.
 As you can see, there are many similarities between traveling in Mexico and doing it in any other country.
 Some things change over time, but this is the most recent information I can give you now.
 Traveling should be an enjoyable experience, and if you can avoid any mistakes others have made, that’s wonderful!
 Don’t be afraid to make your own mistakes, though.
 The most important thing is learning from them and not repeating them in the future.
 If you would like to learn more, please feel free to comment below.
 See you soon!